Chocobois/Power/README.md

-# Chocobois Game Jam Template
+# Gamedev.js Jam 2024 - Power

 We make game, but faster